asumarli/White_Stickleback_Speciation_Genomics/README.md

 # **Strong but diffuse genetic divergence underlies differentiation in an incipient species of marine stickleback**

-This repository contains code and metadata used to analyze data in this project.
+This repository contains code and metadata used to analyze data for this project.
 It includes code for generating:
 ## 1. Base Map
 ## 2. Sex-specific references
 ## 3. PCA